tdridi/Ikari/readme.md

-# Ikari Is a Testing platform for javascript
+# Ikari Is a Testing platform for javascript On Node JS